webgme/webgme/config/README.md

  - Type of database to store the data (metadata e.g. _users is always stored in mongo), can be `'mongo'`, `'redis'` or `'memory'`.
 - `config.storage.database.options = '{}'`
  - Options passed to database client (unless mongo is specified, in that case `config.mongo.options` are used).
-- `config.storage.patchRootCommunicationEnabled = true`
- - If true, changes in the root object are communicated via small diff/patch files rather than complete objects.

 ##### visualization
 - `config.visualization.decoratorPaths = ['./src/client/decorators']`